Alonso de Aragón

 Alonso de Aragón or Alfonso de Aragón (1468 – 24 February 1520) was Archbishop of Zaragoza, Archbishop of Valencia and Lieutenant General of Aragon.
-Born in Cervera, he was an illegitimate son of Ferdinand II of Aragon by a Catalan noblewoman called Aldonza Ruiz de Ivorra (1454–1513).
+Born in Cervera, he was an illegitimate son of Ferdinand II of Aragon by Catalan noblewoman Aldonza Ruiz de Ivorra (1454–1513).
 In his youth his tutor was Antonio Geraldini, brother of the humanist scholar Alessandro Geraldini.

 Ecclesiastical career

 Alonso was more a politician than a clergyman.
-His ecclesiastical career was determined by his father when he was five years old; his half-uncle, Juan de Aragón, Archbishop of Zaragoza and illegitimate son of King John II of Aragon, died.
-Ferdinand II decided that Alonso would succeed him, but Pope Sixtus IV thought that he was too young and appointed Ausías de Puggio.
-By 1478, the Pope couldn't withstand the pressure any more and appointed Alonso as new archbishop on 14 August.
+He was five years old when his father Ferdinand and grandfather King John II of Aragon decided he would enter the Church.
+When Juan de Aragón, Archbishop of Zaragoza and John's illegitimate son, died in 1475, John and Ferdinand chose Alonso to succeed him.
+Pope Sixtus IV thought that he was too young and appointed Cardinal Ausiàs Despuig.
+In 1478, Sixtus yielded to their pressure, deposed Ausias, and appointed Alonso as archbishop on 14 August.
 However, he was not ordained as a priest until 7 November 1501, a day before being ordained as a bishop.

-On 23 January 1512, Alonso was appointed Archbishop of Valencia.
+On 23 January 1512, Alonso was also appointed Archbishop of Valencia.
 He was enthroned as such on 4 April 1512.